zwcweichen/Polarization-resolved-measurement/README.md

 # Polarization resolved measurement

-A python-based control rotator from thorlab's Tcube and PicoHarp300 to do the polarization resovled measurement.
+A python-based interface control rotator from thorlab's Tcube and PicoHarp300 to do the polarization resovled measurement.
+This program utilize PyQt6 to create graphical interfaces for connect device, monitor count rate, polarization resolved measurement.

 ## Connection tab